kodecocodes/i10t/frontmatter/team.markdown

 ![portrait](images/Zolo.jpg)

 **Zoltán Matók** is a tech editor of this book.
 Zoltán is an iOS and OS X developer from Hungary.
-While he is not working or fiddling with new stuff, he likes to read insightful articles from around the development world. https://medium.com/@quinnnorton ftw.
+While he is not working or fiddling with new stuff, he likes to read insightful articles from around the development world. [https://medium.com/@quinnnorton](https://medium.com/@quinnnorton) ftw.

 $[tb#]

-$[br]

 $[#tb]